apollographql/apollo-ios/docs/source/fetching-queries.md

   print(data?.hero?.name) // Luke Skywalker
 }
 ```

+> By default, Apollo will deliver query results on the main thread, which is probably what you want if you're using them to update the UI. `fetch(query:)` takes an optional `queue:` parameter however, if you want your result handler to be called on a background queue.

 The `error` parameter to the completion handler signals network or response format errors (such as invalid JSON).